kanisterio/kanister/examples/mongodb-percona/README.md

 ## Limitations

-We can't use a profiles.cr.kanister.io to define the backup target because the operator force the definition of the backup target in the PerconaServerMongoDB object itself and in a secret for the AWS_ACCESS_KEY_ID and in the AWS_SECRET_ACCESS_KEY:
+For simplicity we did not patch the PerconaServerMongoDB object with the profiles.cr.kanister.io to define the backup target, you have to define it and the secret reference a secret that must define the AWS_ACCESS_KEY_ID and in the AWS_SECRET_ACCESS_KEY keys:
 ```
     storages:
       my-s3-storage: